MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-13-orckestra.md

 });
 {% endhighlight %}

-We load a web page (google.com in this case), check that the page displayed correctly (`body` is present), enter a search term, and finally check that the result contains our expected result.
+We load a web page (google.com in this case), check that the page is displayed correctly (`body` is present), enter a search term, and finally check that the result contains our expected result.
 Nightwatch will then output a JUnit test report that can be imported by VSTS.

 For now, we decided to use a custom build agent with Chrome installed on it.
 But [PhantomJS](http://phantomjs.org/) or similar libraries could be used instead of a real browser, making these tests runnable on a hosted agent.